Become a thought leader in international affairs.

 Field Concentrations

-During their second year, students will identify a field of concentration from among those offered by SIS, or in consultation with the Director of Doctoral Studies, construct one of their own.
-Each concentration comprises 3 required courses plus a comprehensive exam.
-The exam is based upon a reading list for each concentration and has both a written and oral component.
+During their second year, students will identify a field of concentration aligned with one of the SIS departments, or in consultation with the Director of Doctoral Studies, construct one of their own.
+Each concentration comprises 3 courses plus a field comprehensive paper and oral exam.

 Required Coursework

 Also required during the second year, normally during the fall semester, is SIS-808 Politics and Policy Making in International Relations and SIS-810 Research Design.
-Students will also select two electives to develop an additional area of concentration, further explore a potential dissertation topic, or for additional methods training.
-These electives can be chosen from graduate courses at the School of International Service, as well as graduate courses in other programs at American University or at other universities in the National Capital area that are members of the Washington Metropolitan Consortium of Universities.
+Students will also select one elective to develop an additional area of concentration, further explore a potential dissertation topic, or for additional methods training.
+This elective can be chosen from graduate courses at the School of International Service, as well as graduate courses in other programs at American University or at other universities in the National Capital area that are members of the Washington Metropolitan Consortium of Universities.

 Coursework